-In fiscal 2015, we generated \$289.0 million in net cash from operating activities and \$232.5 million in free cash flow (defined as net cash provided by operating activities minus purchases of property, plant, and equipment).
-Additionally, we ended fiscal 2015 with a cash balance of \$756.8 million, while investing \$56.5 million in capital expenditures and paying \$22.7 million of dividends to stockholders.
+In fiscal 2016, we generated \$345.7 million in net cash from operating activities and \$262.0 million in free cash flow (defined as net cash provided by operating activities minus purchases of property, plant, and equipment).
+Additionally, we ended fiscal 2016 with a cash balance of \$413.2 million, while investing \$83.7 million in capital expenditures, funding \$623.2 million for acquisitions, and paying \$22.9 million of dividends to stockholders.

-On the strategic front, we accomplished a number of items in fiscal 2015.
-We extended our leadership position in North America through the continued expansion of our product portfolio of innovative and energy-efficient luminaires and lighting control solutions.
+On the strategic front, we accomplished a number of items in fiscal 2016.
+We extended our leadership position in North America through the continued expansion of our product portfolio of innovative and energy-efficient lighting and building management solutions.
 As a result, we generated net sales that meaningfully exceeded the growth rate of our addressable market.
 We continued with investments to enhance our production, distribution, and customer service and support capabilities, and further accelerated the deployment of our lean business processes, which improved our on-time delivery and company-wide productivity.
-Additionally, we continued to execute our tiered solutions strategy by expanding our solutions portfolio, including the completion of the acquisition of Distech Controls, Inc. on September 1, 2015, and establishing strategic partnerships, all in an effort to capitalize on the evolving and growing market for intelligent networked systems that collect and exchange data to increase efficiency as well as provide a host of other economic benefits resulting from data analytics.
-The transition to solid-state lighting provides the opportunity to expand our addressable market because lighting now provides an optimal platform for enabling the "Internet of Things" (IoT), which supports the advancement of smart cities and the smart grid.
+Additionally, we continued to execute our tiered solutions strategy by expanding our solutions portfolio, including the completion of the acquisitions of Distech Controls, Juno Lighting Group, Geometri, and DGLogik, all in an effort to capitalize on the evolving and growing market for intelligent networked systems that collect and exchange data to increase efficiency as well as provide a host of other economic benefits resulting from data analytics.
+The transition to solid-state lighting provides the opportunity to expand our addressable market because lighting now provides an ideal platform for enabling the "Internet of Things" (IoT), which supports the advancement of smart cities and the smart grid.